Madhurireddy1/thanos-effect-forfun/README.md

 # thanos-effect-forfun
 Commonnn who doesn't like MARVELLLLL.........
-Just tried some cool thanos effect .
+Just tried some cool thanos effect using css and javascript .